|Residential remodeling for a "Peak Oil" world|

 After this 1920's apartment building was torn down to the studs and rebuilt "literally" from the ground on up, this rental is now very energy and water efficient.

-One example of the the building being environmentally friendly is the choice of lighting, for example to save energy and illuminate the second floor hallway solar tubes were installed with the optional "Light Kit" which makes it possible to have an energy saving compact fluorescent hallway light at night and let in natural sunlight during the day, all in one fixture...
+One step toward making the building being environmentally friendly is the choice of lighting.
+For example to save energy and illuminate the second floor hallway solar tubes were installed with the optional "Light Kit" which makes it possible to have an energy saving LED hallway light at night which also lets in natural sunlight during the day...

-With all the up grades, the building now uses somewhere in the neighborhood of 60% less energy over all as compared to the original state, because the structure is now insulated, has dual pane windows, has energy star appliances, and lighted throughout with compact fluorescent bulbs.
-It might be possible to gain even more efficiency using LED lighting (which I'm now starting to try out), but overall I think with current technology I've reached the point of diminishing returns.
+With all the up grades, the building now uses somewhere in the neighborhood of 60+% less energy over all as compared to the original state, because the structure is now insulated, has dual pane windows, has energy star appliances, and lighted throughout with LED lighting.

-Unencumbered by conventional social norms which too often are driven by advertising, I opted to use the KISS design philosophy instead of following the latest kitchen and bath design trends.
-Basically this means design selections were based on the idea things should be pragmatic, economical and durable.
+Unencumbered by conventional social norms which too often are driven by advertising, the KISS design philosophy was selected instead of following the latest kitchen and bath design fashion fad(s).
+In other words all design selections were based on the idea things should be pragmatic, economical and durable.

-Look at the pictures and notice there are NO granite countertops and/or stainless steel kitchen appliances, the reason being they didn't pass my cost/benefit analysis.
+Look at the pictures and notice there are NO granite countertops and/or stainless steel kitchen appliances, the reason being they didn't pass the cost/benefit analysis.

 Crunching the numbers, granite countertops and "designer" stainless steel appliances in rentals made no financial sense!
 So to create a timeless kitchen space, a tried an true finish of laminated wood floors and basic ceramic tile was selected.
-The numbers indicated that money which could have spent on bling such as granite and stainless, would be better spent custom building solid 3/4" plywood cabinets thru out; in place of purchasing so called custom designer cabinets built out of MDF.
-In addition after number crunching old school "oil based paints" were selected because even with the higher initial costs, oil based stuff should last much, much longer than water based paints in a rental environment.
+The numbers indicated that money which could have spent on bling such as granite and stainless, would be better spent custom building solid 3/4" plywood cabinets thru out; in place of purchasing junk from Home Depot like so called custom designer cabinets built out of MDF.

 Essentially all design decisions were driven the investment goal to find the lowest overall cost per unit time (per unit user), of the capital depreciation life of 27.5 years.
 Too often business as usual means people only looks at the up front costs, and pretty much discounted or ignored the long term risks (IMHO this was the basic mentality of people who got caught up in the subprime mania).